-This category includes accounts receivable, long-term receivables, accounts payable and accrued liabilities and due from MICs Group of Health Services.
+This category includes accounts receivable, due from MICs Group of Health Services and accounts payable and accrued liabilities.
 They are initially recognized at cost and subsequently carried at amortized cost using the effective interest rate method, less any impairment losses on financial assets.

 Transaction costs related to financial instruments in the amortized cost category are added to the carrying value of the instrument.